rzhao010/teamx/README.md

 2. Go through the `app.js ` source code to understand how the URL is being received by the back-end

+3. Replace your current `package.json` with the `package.json` file from this repo.

-3. Install all required npm modules with `npm -install —save`
+4. Install all required npm modules with `npm install --save`

-4. Re-start your node.js application locally and check to see if the new front-end is still being served locally at http://localhost:6015
+5. Re-start your node.js application locally and check to see if the new back-end is being served locally (e.g. at http://localhost:6015)

-5. Commit the changes and deploy the app to Bluemix via the toolchain
+6. Commit the changes and deploy the app to Bluemix via the toolchain

    ==> We now have a back-end that receives the link from the front-end